Ryan AQM-91 Firefly: Development

 The test flights were conducted over the US Southwest.
 The project was highly secret, but on 4 August 1969 one of the prototypes failed and parachuted to ground inside the Los Alamos nuclear research complex during lunch hour.
 Unfortunately, it didn't land in a restricted area, and local newspeople were able to take and publish photographs of the aircraft.
 The Air Force released a statement that the aircraft was a "high altitude target".

 Test flights were halted for a few weeks while procedures were reviewed.
 Flights were resumed, culminating in long-range evaluations in late 1971.
 Testing concluded with the Model 154 exceeding its altitude requirements and proving almost invisible to radar.
 However, by this time the need for the Model 154 had vanished.
 In July 1971, President Richard Nixon began a diplomatic effort to build ties with China, and reconnaissance overflights were cancelled.
 Satellite reconnaissance capabilities had improved through the 1960s, leading to the first launch of the advanced KH-9 Hexagon satellite on 15 June 1971, which provided strategic intelligence without diplomatic consequences.

 The Model 154 program lingered on for a few more years, but in 1973 all were put in mothballs, and scrapped a few years after that.
 Twenty-eight had been built, including 20 production models.
-It had took 5 years to build the 20 production models, at the time costing $250 million.
+It had taken 5 years to build the 20 production models, at the time costing $250 million.

-According to project manager Robert Schwanhausser, Israel sought to inquire these shelved drones prior to the Yom Kippur War, to which according to one of the engineers of the program John Dale added that Richard Nixon ordered personally for these drones to be destroyed as to prevent them in Israeli hands.
+According to project manager Robert Schwanhausser, Israel sought to acquire these shelved drones prior to the Yom Kippur War, to which according to one of the engineers of the program John Dale added that Richard Nixon ordered personally for these drones to be destroyed as to prevent them in Israeli hands.